Transgender Family Health Services

 We talk with parents and siblings about what to expect as their family member transitions.
 Feeling supported at home and maintaining open communication is critical for the entire family.
 Our team works closely with professionals who can provide ongoing counseling for transgender patients and their families.

-We see patients with gender identity issues at any age, although medical treatments typically do not start until a child is approaching puberty – on average age 10 for female puberty and ages 11-12 for male puberty.
-A parent or guardian is encouraged to attend medical appointments and must grant written consent before medical therapy can begin for a child under age 18.
+We see patients with gender identity issues at any age, although medical treatments typically do not start until a child reaches puberty – on average age 10 for female puberty and ages 11-12 for male puberty.
+A parent or guardian should attend medical appointments and must grant written consent before medical therapy can begin for a child under age 18.

 Some families recognize the need for gender affirmation in children before they reach puberty.
 We welcome these families to meet with us at any time to discuss possible steps for puberty blockers in the future.

-Typically, parents accompany their child/teen to the appointment and make medical decisions together.
-There is always opportunity for the child/teen to speak with the medical team to discuss private concerns at each visit.
+Typically, parents accompany their child or teen to the appointment and make medical decisions together.
+There is always opportunity for the adolescent to speak with the medical team to discuss private concerns at each visit.